 The Museum of Natural History

 Since we had a bit of time to kill we went to The Museum of Natural History.
 Here we got a glimpse of the Hope Diamond and a few other gems.
 The Hope Diamond is one of the most famous jewels in the world.
 With ownership records dating back almost four centuries.
 Its much-admired rare blue colour is due to trace amounts of boron atoms.
 Weighing 45.52 karats, its exceptional size has revealed new findings of the formation of gemstones.

 This jewel is believed to have originated in India and was known to have been cut from the French Blue (Le Bleu de France), presented to King Louis XIV.
 It acquired its name when it appeared in the catalog of a gem collection owned by a London banking family called Hope in 1839.
 Washington socialite Evalyn Walsh McLean was often seen wearing it after she bought it.
 It has been on exhibition at Washington’s National Museum of Natural History since 1958.

 Rumoured to carry a curse I got to see the beautiful Hope Diamond.
 It was last reported to be insured for $250 million.

-Took a walk through the dinosaurs and mummies section and then wandered a bit before heading out to refresh before a great dinner at #EpicSmokehouse.
+The dinosaurs and mummies section deserved a quick walk through before we left.
+Then we wandered a bit before heading out to refresh before a great dinner at #EpicSmokehouse.